 - Offer personal recommendations for activities, products, services, source of entertainment, time management, etc.

 What does this intelligent assistant mean to search?
-The patent filing tells us:
+The Siri patent filing tells us:

 Unlike search engines which only return links and content, some embodiments of automated assistants described herein may automate research and problem-solving activities.

-In addition to speech recognition and input, this intelligent assistant also will offer graphical options to do things like calling a business, saving information about the business to remember for later, share the location with someone else by email, show the location on a map, save personal notes about the business.
+In addition to speech recognition and input, the intelligent assistant in the Siri Patent also will offer graphical options to do things like calling a business, saving information about the business to remember for later, share the location with someone else by email, show the location on a map, save personal notes about the business.

-The patent application is very long, and provides a wide range of examples and information about how the assistant works, interacts with others, understands paraphrases, interprets language and vocabulary, and recognizes language patterns, and other features as well.
+The Siri patent application is very long and provides a wide range of examples and information about how the assistant works, interacts with others, understands paraphrases, interprets language and vocabulary, and recognizes language patterns, and other features as well.

 Intelligent Automated Assistant